ho0ber/sardinesound/content/pages/services.md

 * With a provided playlist/tracklist
 * Seriously, I'm not a good DJ
 * You really don't want to hear what I want to play
+* I can probably be convinced to run karaoke using [karafun](https://www.karafun.com)

 ## Pretty much anything else you can think of
 * Provided it requires similar equipment and time commitment